-Lockheed Martin Systems Integration – Owego, with Sikorsky, is integrator for the MH-60S mine countermeasures systems which includes: Raytheon airborne mine neutralisation system (AMNS) with BAE Systems Archerfish expendable underwater vehicle that destroys the mines; Northrop Grumman rapid airborne mine clearance system (RAMICS), a non-towed mine neutralisation system that will clear near surface and surface moored mines using a Kaman Aerospace laser target sensor and a 30mm mk44 gun; Raytheon AN/AQS-20A towed sonar with mine identification system which entered production in September 2005; Northrop Grumman airborne laser mine detection system, AN/AES-1 ALMDS, which began low-rate initial production in September 2005; and EDO Corporation organic airborne and surface influence sweep (OASIS).
+Lockheed Martin Systems Integration – Owego, with Sikorsky, is the integrator for the MH-60S mine countermeasures systems, including Raytheon airborne mine neutralisation system (AMNS) with BAE Systems Archerfish expendable underwater vehicle that destroys the mines; Northrop Grumman rapid airborne mine clearance system (RAMICS), a non-towed mine neutralisation system that will clear near-surface and surface moored mines, using a Kaman Aerospace laser target sensor, and a 30mm mk44 gun; Raytheon AN/AQS-20A towed sonar with mine identification system, which entered production in September 2005; Northrop Grumman airborne laser mine detection system, AN/AES-1 ALMDS, which began low-rate initial production in September 2005; and EDO Corporation organic airborne and surface influence sweep (OASIS).

 AN/AES-1 ALMDS detects and classifies floating and near-surface moored mines, using pulsed laser light.
 The ALMDS pod is mechanically attached to the MH-60S with a standard bomb rack unit 14 (BRU-14) mount.